 College isn’t cheap, so understanding this part of the process is important to help lessen your college costs.
 Check out our complete guide to athletic scholarships below.

-Starting in the 2025-2026 academic year, the NCAA may eliminate D1 scholarship limits if a proposed settlement is approved, enabling all sports to distribute scholarships more flexibly among athletes.
+Starting in the 2025-2026 academic year, the NCAA eliminated most D1 scholarship limits, enabling all sports to distribute scholarships more flexibly among athletes.
 This change is expected to have a significant impact on college recruiting.
 More details and the latest updates here.

 What do athletic scholarships cover?